Urs3105/CYBERSECURITY-PROJECT/README.md

 - ***Install Docker python module*** - Installs a Docker module to Python3-pip for the ELK stack

-- ***Increase Virtula Memory*** - Before running the elk container, the virtual memory needs to be increased("Use more memory").The virtual memory is increased to 262144 and this will take effect when the system is reloaded
+- ***Increase Virtual Memory*** - Before running the elk container, the virtual memory needs to be increased("Use more memory").The virtual memory is increased to 262144 and this will take effect when the system is reloaded

 - ***Download and Launch a Docker ELK Container*** - After Docker is installed,download and run the sebp/elk:761 container.The container should be started with these published ports: